wohaco/despace/venus.md

 |[![](f/aob/venus/venus_map_tesserae2_thumb.jpg)](f/aob/venus/venus_map_tesserae2.jpg)|
 |![](f/aob/venus/venus_map_tesserae1.gif)|

 **Tessera** are regions of heavily deformed Venus terrain, characterized by ≥ 2 intersecting tectonic elements, high topography, & subsequent high radar backscatter.
 Tessera often represent the oldest material at any given location & are among the most tectonicly deformed terrains.
 Diverse types of tessera terrain exist.
 It's not currently clear if this is due to a variety in the interactions of the mantle with regional crustal or lithospheric stresses, or if these diverse terrains represent different locations in the timeline of crustal plateau formation & fall.
-Multiple models of tessera formation exist & further extensive surface studies are necessary to fully understand this complex terrain.
+Multiple tessera formation models exist & further extensive surface studies are necessary to fully understand this complex terrain.

 Tessera represent an ancient time of globally thin Venus lithosphere.
 Tessera doesn't participate in the global resurfacing events.
 It was thought that the Tessera might form a global “onion skin” of sorts, & extended beneath Venus regional plains.
 However, the currently accepted models support regional formation.
 Multiple models have been put forward to explain the tessera formation.
 Models of formation by mantle downwelling & pulsating continents are the most currently accepted models.
 A model of formation due to a lava pond via bolide impact was put forth, although it hasn't currently gained much acception due to skepticism of the bolide impact ability to generate sufficient melt.
 A model of formation due to mantle plumes (upwelling) was persistent for many years, however, it has since been abandoned due to its contradictory prediction of sequences of extension versus the observed cross cutting relationships.